 A customer building a cloud-based integration platform with Microsoft Azure might be someone new to using Microsoft technology.
 They might be migrating from BizTalk or using a hybrid approach.
 Finally, they might be building tactical integrations to support an application they are building.
 In all these scenarios, they will use some technologies considered to have an integration focus.
 From the experience of our people and advisors, who have many years of experience in integration solutions, we feel like the below diagram shows the standard technologies that customers will choose from to help build these integration solutions.

 We see a wide range of customers who use Serverless360 supporting integration solutions.
 Some solutions have just one interface, which may be entirely built with Logic Apps.
-A customer has a big integration platform with hundreds of interfaces that use many Logic Apps, Service Bus, Functions, API Management, etc.
+A customer has a big integration platform with hundreds of interfaces that use any of the Azure Integration Services like Logic Apps, Service Bus, Functions, API Management, etc.

 We feel that these are the core Azure Resource types that integration customers will use, and our investments aimed towards the support of these resource types with a solution will help these customers.